hernm8/cis9650-marvel-vs-dc/README.md

 ---

 ## 🎯 Project Overview
-This project compares the **box-office performance of Marvel and DC movies** from 1950 – 2025.
+This project compares the **Comparing Movie Performance and Ratings** from 1950 – 2025.
 Our goal is to explore which brand performs better and whether one franchise shows more consistency over time.

 We used the **OMDb API** to pull official movie data (titles, release years, and box-office earnings), cleaned the results in Python, and ran descriptive analysis with basic visualizations.